-Virgin Media Leased Line Review
+Virgin Media Leased Line Deals

-Despite there being hundreds of leased line providers, most will simply resell a BT or Virgin line.
+Despite there being hundreds of leased line providers, most will simply resell a BT or Virgin Media Leased line.
 However, this is often resold cheaper than the same line at the same location would cost directly from Virgin Media Business or BT business.
 The reason for that is other providers get the lines at a wholesale price.
 This is nearly always much lower than the retail price, which is what both companies would offer if you go to them directly.

-The upload and download speeds you can get on a virgin leased line should be what you expect.
-It can range from 10Mb right up to 10Gb symmetrical speeds.
+The upload and download speed you get on a virgin leased line can range from 10Mb right up to 10Gb symmetrical speeds.
 As with all leased lines, speeds are guaranteed so you will receive whatever you sign up to.
-Leased lines come with a Service Level Agreement (SLA) which guarantee’s you will recieve the speed promise, or you start earning money back off your next bill.
+Virgin Media Leased lines are available in the following speeds:

 Virgins Service Level agreement is often believed to be the same as BT’s which is 100%.
-Most leased line providers will offer more than 99.95% for their SLA.
-However Virgin Media Business SLA is lower in comparison.
+Most leased line providers will offer more than 99.99% for their SLA.
+However, Virgin Media Business SLA is lower in comparison.

 Leased Lines very rarely go down so this wouldn’t be a huge concern for us, although it effectively means you get less money back if the line does ever drop.
-The main reason a leased line would ever go down isn’t the same as broadband.
+The main reasons a leased line would go down are not the same as broadband.
 Faults on the line itself are extremely rare.
-Whats more likely is someone doing building work and accidentally digging through the line.
+What’s more likely is someone doing building work and accidentally digging through the line.

-Virgin Media Install Times
+Virgin Media Leased Line: Install Times

-Virgin Media Business Customer Service
+Virgin Media Business: Customer Service

 Getting customer service right all the time in a company the size of Virgin is almost impossible.
 The same applies to BT, TalkTalk & almost any big brand that you have heard of.
 They will have hundreds of thousands of employees so human errors can be more likely but you would also hope the speed you can get any issue fixed is quicker from the bigger companies.

 There are other bits of information a provider can give you that can help build a more accurate portrayal of their customer service.
-Things like their average customer length, net promoter score, internal reviews and case studies or asking for opinions on linkedin.
+Things like their average customer length, net promoter score, internal reviews and case studies, or asking for opinions on LinkedIn.

-Leased Line Costs
+Virgin Media Leased Line: Costs